Skip to content

 When you registered your company at Companies House, the Model Articles were applied by default.
 So if you have not changed them, just choose ‘no’ (most companies are still using the Model Articles at this point).

 In the following section (which only appears for EIS applications), HMRC wants to understand whether the company is still within its initial investing period, which is less than 7 years from the company's first commercial sale (or, if not, how the company will satisfy one of the two exceptions to this rule).
-If the company is within the 7 years then you'll need to let HMRC know if you have made a commercial sale and when this was.
+If the company is within the 7 years, then you'll need to let HMRC know if you have made a commercial sale and when this was.

-If the company falls outside the 7 year window, then you'll need to select whether the company meets Condition A or Condition B. Please read our guide for more information on those, and don't worry too much about this if you are within the 7 years!
+If the company falls outside the 7-year window, then you'll need to select whether the company meets Condition A or Condition B. Please read our guide for more information on those, and don't worry too much about this if you are within the 7 years!

 Then, for the next question, click on the ‘yes’ button only if your company is a subsidiary or if it’s the TopCo of a subsidiary.
 You'll then need to select which company carries out the trading activity.
 You will also need to upload a group structure diagram of your company structure later on.

-Under 'Assets and employees' you'll need to put the value of your company’s assets.
+Under 'Assets and employees', you'll need to put the value of your company’s assets.
 Keep in mind that HMRC will only approve SEIS applications with gross assets of less than £200K (and less than £15 Million for EIS).

 For the next question, if your company was not incorporated in the UK you'll need to let HMRC know your non-UK registered business address.
 You'll also have to list the address of your permanent establishment in the UK.

-As part of the application for a company that wasn't incorporated in the UK you'll need to submit an additional letter to address the permanent establishment requirement.
+As part of the application for a company that wasn't incorporated in the UK, you'll need to submit an additional letter to address the permanent establishment requirement.
 This is something that the team will be able to assist you with.

 In terms of the next question, choose one of the three options here.
-It’s important to let HMRC know your company’s accounts details - and if you have filed accounts with Companies House for instance, you do not need to supply a bank statement.
+It’s important to let HMRC know your company’s account details - and if you have filed accounts with Companies House, for instance, you do not need to supply a bank statement.
 If you don't have accounts but have a bank statement, then answer accordingly and provide that.
-Don't worry - some early-stage companies don’t have an account at the beginning, so in this case just hit ‘we don’t have a bank account yet’.
+Don't worry - some early-stage companies don’t have an account at the beginning, so in this case, just hit ‘we don’t have a bank account yet’.
 It is not a requirement to have either of the above for the purposes of Advance assurance.

 2. Add your proposed investors (if you have not raised SEIS or EIS funds before)